searchstax/search-experience-test/README.md

 The Search Experience Test is a multi-part testing platform to evaluate the configuration and effectiveness of a website's search integration, search result page features, search relevance, site crawlability, accessibility, and other performance characteristics.

-The Search Experience Test runs on Docker and includes a Flask API and React front end to run Search Experience Tests.
-Tests are run using Selenium, Google Lighthouse, Scrapy, and OpenAI.
+The Search Experience Test runs on Docker and includes a Flask API, Redis queue, and React front end to run Search Experience Tests.
+Tests are run using Playwright, Google Lighthouse, Scrapy, and OpenAI.

 Run `docker-compose up --build` to start the Docker container and various services.
-This maay take some time to download and configure the various dependencies.
+This may take some time to download and configure the various dependencies.

 ## How It Works